skydread1/portfolio/src/loicb/server/content/blog/mcts-card-games.md

 Having an hybrid approach, meaning using a `game-plan` for the first moves of the game when the possible plays are too numerous, and then use MCTS at the end of the game allowed us to have a decent AI we can use.

-As of the time I write this article (2023), the implementation is being tested (as part of a bigger system) and not yet in production.
+As of the time I write this article, the implementation is being tested (as part of a bigger system) and not yet in production.